patterns-app/patterns-devkit/README.md

 ### Features:

  - **Reusable modules and components**
-   There are hundreds of `DataFunctions`, `Sources`, and `Targets` ready to snap together in the BASIS Repository [Coming soon].
+   There are hundreds of `DataFunctions`, types, and external data `Sources` and `Targets` ready to
+    snap together in the BASIS Repository [Coming soon].

     - Connect Stripe data to LTV models
     - Blend finance and macroeconomics data
     - Export SaaS metrics to Google Sheets, Tableau, or Looker

    and much more, instantly and out of the box.

- - **Stateless data pipelines**
-   `DataFunctions` operate statelessly on immutable `DataBlocks` for guaranteed reproducibility and correctness in ETLs.
-Developing powerful new `DataFunctions` is simple with isolated code and well-defined interfaces.

  - **Testable components**
    Modular `DataFunctions` allow individual steps in a data process to be independently tested and QA'd with the same rigor as software.
 All components available in the BASIS Repository are automatically tested against sample data sets of the appropriate `ObjectType`.

+ - **Batch or streaming**
+   Basis exposes both batch and streaming data outputs from all DataFunctions, allowing chains of incremental and batch work to exist naturally with strong guarantees on accuracy and
+    completeness.

  - **Global interoperability**
    Reuse best-in-class ETLs, models, and analysis built by developers and analysts from around the world.
 No need to reinvent the wheel.